 Seven-month-olds are learning to get around, although they don’t all do it in the same way.
 Your baby may creep, scoot, roll, crawl, or combine all four movements.
 You can encourage this new mobility by placing toys just out of your baby’s reach.
 Make sure baby is safe while exploring by putting away any toys or other objects that contain small or sharp pieces.

-Because your baby can now sit unassisted and reach for and pick up toys, playtime involves a lot more independence than in months past.
-The ability to hold and drink from a cup, and possibly eat from a spoon, means that baby is also more independent at mealtimes.
+Because baby can now sit unassisted and reach for and pick up toys, playtime involves a lot more independence than in months past.
+The ability to hold and drink from a cup, and possibly eat from a spoon, means that he is also more independent at mealtimes.

 Your 7-month-old should be strong enough now to hold himself up on his legs while supported.
-Practicing this skill will strengthen the muscles of your baby’s legs and help him get ready for walking.
+Practicing this skill will strengthen leg muscles and help him get ready for walking.